-Backyards are patches of green space that have the potential to promote clean air, carbon sequestration, and pollinator havens but only when we abstain from unsustainable products and practices.
-As yours beckons to you this summer, watch out for these everyday climate culprits.
+Eco-friendly lawns are patches of green space that have the potential to promote clean air, carbon sequestration, and serve as pollinator havens, but only when we abstain from unsustainable products and practices.
+As you nurture your backyard, watch out for these everyday climate culprits.

 Lawnmowers are mini tractors packing powerful polluting potential.
 A gas-powered lawn mower emits 11 times more pollution in an hour than driving a new car for the same amount of time, according to the Environmental Protection Agency (EPA).
 According to reports from the EPA, running a gas-powered mower for just an hour would be equal to driving a Toyota Camry for five hours.
 For a leaf blower, an hour of use is equal to a 15-hour drive.
 That's because many gas-powered models of these machines run on dirty two-stroke engines.